johannesvollmer/exrs/README.md

 ### Current Status

-Because rs-exr is currently a draft, it doesn't write images, it only reads images, and it does not even successfully read all possible exr images.  _Highly experimental!_
+Because rs-exr is currently a draft, it doesn't write images yet, but it is already able to read all files from the OpenEXR test file repository.
+Sadly, decompressing the read pixel data is not yet possible.
+_Highly experimental!_

 __Currently supported EXR features:__